Density matrix representation of hybrid tensor networks for noisy quantum devices: Preliminaries

 Classical tensor network (TN) methods~\cite{white1992density,white1993density,schollwock2011density,shi2006classical,vidal2007entanglement} try to efficiently describe quantum states of interest with a much smaller subset of the entire Hilbert space on the basis of physical observation.
 For example, the matrix product state (MPS)~\cite{schollwock2011density} ansatz represents the state as

-where $j_k $ takes $0$ or $1$ in the case of qubit systems, and $A_1$ and $A_M$ are rank-2 tensors with $A_k$ being rank-3 tensors.
-This ansatz construction allows us to compress the number of parameters representing the state to $O(M \kappa^2)$ from $O(2^M)$ for the bond dimension $\kappa$.
+where $j_k $ takes $0$ or $1$ in the case of qubit systems, and $\alpha_1$ and $\alpha_n$ are rank-2 tensors with $\alpha_k$ being rank-3 tensors.
+This ansatz construction allows us to compress the number of parameters representing the state to $O(n \kappa^2)$ from $O(2^n)$ for the bond dimension $\kappa$.
 While MPS representations may capture weakly and locally entangled quantum systems, they probably fail to simulate strongly entangled quantum dynamics.

 While an efficient ansatz representation is necessary for classical simulations of quantum systems, quantum computers allow for an efficient generation of rank-$n$ tensors, which motivated the introduction of quantum tensors~\cite{yuan2021quantum}.
-Quantum tensors are generally represented as $\psi_{i_1, i_2, ...,i_N}^{j_1,j_2,...,j_M}$, where the lower indices $(i_1, i_2, ...,i_N)$ are quantum indices and the upper indices $(j_1,j_2,...,j_M)$ are classical indices.
+Quantum tensors are generally represented as $\psi^{i_1, i_2, ...,i_b}_{j_1,j_2,...,j_n}$, where the upper indices $(i_1, i_2, ...,i_b)$ are classical indices and the lower indices $(j_1,j_2,...,j_n)$ are quantum indices.
 Quantum tensors are generated from quantum devices; then, the corresponding quantum state is:

 The quantum indices are necessarily related to the ``physical" quantum devices.
-For $i_k \in \{0,1\} ~\forall k$, $\ket{i_1,i_2,...,i_N}$ is a computational basis state in qubit-based quantum computers.
+For $j_k \in \{0,1\} ~\forall k$, $\ket{j_1,j_2,...,j_n}$ is a computational basis state in qubit-based quantum computers.
 Tensor contractions of quantum indices are performed through the measurement of quantum states.